cyberofficial/Ollama-Dungeon/Guides/03-inventory-system.md

 Example:
 ```
-> /use health_potion
+> /use crystal_pickaxe
-You drink the health potion.
-You feel revitalized and healthier.
-The potion has been consumed and removed from your inventory.
+You swing the crystal pickaxe at the cave wall.
+The enhanced tool easily chips away at the rock, revealing a small vein of precious gems.
+The pickaxe's crystal fragments glow brighter after use.

 > /inventory
-Your inventory is empty.
+Your inventory:
+- Crystal Pickaxe: A mining tool enhanced with crystal fragments that glow with inner light.
 ```

 ## Item Properties